Simply007/kontent-custom-element-type-selector/README.md

-# Kentico Kontent Type selector Custom Element
+# Kentico Kontent type selector custom element

-This [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) for [Kentico Kontent](https://kontent.ai) gives editors a way to INSERT PURPOSE.
+This [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) for [Kentico Kontent](https://kontent.ai) gives editors a way to select [content types](https://docs.kontent.ai/tutorials/manage-kontent/content-modeling/create-and-delete-content-types) from current project.

 ## Features

-- Editors can ...
-- Optional debug panel for diagnostics
+- Display optional debug panel for diagnostics

 ## Quick testing

-If you're interested in trying this out without deploying it yourself, you can use <https://YOUR_PUBLICLY_DEPLOYED_URL/>.
-This is the deployed version of the master branch in this repo. **This should only be used for quick testing as it is subject to change**
+If you're interested in trying this out without deploying it yourself, you can use [kontent-custom-element-type-selector.netlify.app](kontent-custom-element-type-selector.netlify.app) This is the deployed version of the master branch in this repo. **This should only be used for quick testing as it is subject to change**

 ## Deploying

 Netlify has made this easy.
 If you click the deploy button below, it will guide you through the process of deploying it to Netlify and leave you with a copy of the repository in your account as well.

-***UPDATE THE REPO URL IN THE DEPLOY BUTTON TO YOUR REPO URL***

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/Simply007/kontent-custom-element-type-selector)